gottacatchenall/ms_sampling_effort/manuscript.md

 but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
 In some systems (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
-This has motivated more quantitatively robust approaches to account for error in sampling data across many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to measuring global species richness [@Carlson2020WhaWou], and to determine sampling design [@Moore2016OptEco].

-Because we cannot feasibly observe all (or even most) interactions that occur in nature, our samples end up capturing a small fraction of those interactions.
-This means we can be reasonably confident two species actually interact when we have a record of it, but not at all confident that two species _don't_ interact if we have no record of those species observed together.
+Because we cannot feasibly observe all (or even most) interactions that occur in nature, our samples end up capturing only a small fraction of those interactions.
+This means we can be reasonably confident two species actually interact if we have a record of it, but not at all confident that two species _do not_ interact if we have no record of those species observed together.
 In other words, we can't distinguish true-negatives (two species _never_ interact) from _false-negatives_ (two species interact in some capacity, but we have not observed it).
-Further, sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
+Additionaly our data on interactions is biased: geographically toward the usual suspects [@Poisot2021GloKno], and further observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
 This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species, and our predictions about how species will interact in the future.

 This is compounded by semantic confusion about what is meant by "interaction".
-Here distinguish between: a species _occurring_, a species being _observed_ occurring, two species being observed _co-occurring_, and two species being observed _interacting_.
-In @fig:taxonomy we see that seeing two species co-occurring is a prerequisite for observing an interaction between two species.
+Here distinguish between: a species _occurring_, a species being _observed_ occurring, two species being observed _co-occurring_, and two species being observed _interacting_ (@fig:taxonomy).
+In this manuscript, we refer to species either as "interacting" (two species co-occur and possibly interact) or "not-interacting" (two species that may co-occur but neither exhibits any meaningful effect on the biomass of the other).

+In @fig:taxonomy we see that observing two species co-occurring is a prerequisite for observing an interaction between two species.
+But species are not observed with equal probability---they are observed in proportion to their relative biomass.
 Co-occurrence is often assumed to mean meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot].
 Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.

-In this manuscript, we refer to species either as "interacting" (meaning that if two species co-occur, they will interact, at least sometimes) or "not-interacting" (two species that may co-occur but neither exhibits any meaningful effect on the biomass of the other).
+Positive or negative associations in co-occurrence [@Cazelles2016TheSpe]

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}